zuhlke/engineering-posts/drafts/asp_net-core-integration-testing.md

 The following test ensures that the web API method returns a bad request error if the first name or the last name are null or empty.

-Please note that the test are named according to the [Given-When-Then](https://en.wikipedia.org/wiki/Given-When-Then) convention.
+Please note that the tests are named in compliance with the [Given-When-Then](https://en.wikipedia.org/wiki/Given-When-Then) convention.

 ```csharp
 [Test]